 Pricing and availability

 This is where the cult-status of the Braun coffee grinder gets interesting.
-When the product first hit the shelves, you could often buy one for less than 50 dollars.
 Now, while they are still available, the price range is much higher.
 The reason for this difference?
 Braun seemingly is no longer manufacturing the blade coffee grinder, but there are many available online.

 Customers rave about the Braun coffee grinder.
 The only complaints are that the company no longer produces the appliance, so finding one can be difficult.
 Most reviews marvel at the durability, with many stating that they made their recent purchase as a gift, a backup, or for use as a dedicated spice grinder.